chidicoder/chidicoder/README.md

 - 👋 Hi, I’m @chidicoder
-- 👀 I’m interested in building websites for knowlogde
+- 👀 I’m interested in building websites for knowlogde and monitary
-- 🌱 I’m currently learning css and javascript
+- 🌱 I’m currently working with css, javascript and php
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on email @nwachukwue375@gmail.com